thesubtleties/obsidian-notes/Design Patterns/Static vs Instance vs Singleton - Part 5 - Advanced Patterns and Performance.md

 result = expensive_operation(2, 10)  # Computed
 result2 = expensive_operation(2, 10)  # From cache
 ```

+**Understanding the Singleton + Static Hybrid:**

+This CacheManager beautifully demonstrates why you might combine singleton with static methods.
+Let's explore the architecture:

+**Thread-Safe Singleton Pattern:**
+Notice the double-checked locking in `__new__`:
+- First check: `if cls._instance is None` (fast, no lock needed)
+- Second check inside the lock: Prevents race conditions where two threads passed the first check
+- This ensures exactly one instance exists, even in multi-threaded environments

+**Static Utilities - The "Why":**
+The static methods (`generate_key`, `serialize_value`, `deserialize_value`) are pure functions that:
+- Don't need cache state to operate
+- Could be useful outside the cache context
+- Are deterministic - same input always gives same output
+- Act as the "toolbox" that both the singleton and external code can use

+**Instance State - The Singleton Part:**
+The singleton maintains:
+- `self.cache`: The actual cached data
+- `self.stats`: Hit/miss/eviction tracking
+- `self.max_size`: Configuration that affects all cache operations

+**The Decorator Pattern (`cache_function`):**
+This is where the magic happens!
+The decorator:
+- Uses the static `generate_key` method (no code duplication)
+- Leverages instance state (the cache itself)
+- Creates a closure that captures both the singleton instance and the function

+**Design Insights:**
+1. **Static methods for algorithms**: Key generation and serialization are algorithms, not stateful operations
+2. **Singleton for shared state**: Everyone uses the same cache instance
+3. **Separation of concerns**: You could use `generate_key` for other purposes (like distributed caching)
+4. **Lazy initialization**: The cache isn't created until first access

+The pattern says: "We need exactly one cache (singleton), but the utilities for working with cached data are universal (static)."
+It's like having a single shared warehouse (singleton) with a set of packing/unpacking tools (static methods) that anyone can use.

 ```typescript
 // TypeScript: Singleton with static utilities